 Make the most of technology...

-There are few things we do these days without the aid of technology and mowing the lawn needn’t be any different.
+There are few things we do these days without the aid of technology and mowing the lawn does not need to be any different.
 Offering significant time and labour saving benefits, automowers can be used in both residential and commercial settings, and depending on the model chosen, are capable of handling large areas and complicated lawn layouts.

 Take for example the 430X Automower from Husqvarna, which is packed with features such as GPS assisted navigation, the ability to tackle a wide range of awkward terrains and electric cutting height adjustment.
 This very low-noise automower delivers an outstanding cut whilst maintaining the lawn’s health, thanks to super-sharp blades that ensure the grass is finely cut and returned to the lawn to act as fertilizer.

-Cutting little and often, automowers adopt a random cutting pattern, which means the lawn is unable to get into a growing pattern, which would typically cause it to lie in one direction, with random cutting however, the lawn is encouraged to grow in a variety of directions, leading to a fuller, better looking lawn.
+Cutting little and often, Automowers adopt a random cutting pattern, which means the lawn is unable to get into a growing pattern, which would typically cause it to lie in one direction.
+With random cutting however, the lawn is encouraged to grow in a variety of directions, leading to a fuller, better looking appearance.